jerseycity17/team-8/mobile-app/README.md

 It consists of:
 - A cross-platform mobile application for receiving crucial safety information
-- A web application for administrative access with an API for field agents

 The mobile application was created in React Native.